5 Most Common Tennis Injuries and Treatment at Brunswick Heads Physio

 - Ankle Sprain

-Tennis involves a lot of sharp movements, which combined with the fast pace of the game can easily lead to a twisted ankle.
+Playing tennis involves a lot of sharp movements, which combined with the fast pace nature of the game can easily lead to a twisted ankle.
 The ankle is a delicate area which can be sprained due to an unexpected movement, awkward fall or sudden changes in ground surface whilst running around the court.

 If you suspect you might have sprained your ankle, you should give us a call immediately.
 Typical symptoms include swelling, bruising, stiffness, pain and tenderness around the ankle when walking.